Fly Casting Definitions, Glossary & Terminology

 The slight potential energy (spring) of the rod when casting.

-A concept used for measuring the displacement (initial positioning) of the imitation, the leader, and fly line following the casting stroke.
+A concept used for measuring the displacement (initial positioning) of the imitation, the leader, and the fly line following the casting stroke.

 A fly line that is a consistent diameter throughout its length (no taper).